Capitol Hill massacre: Prior to the shooting

+In a panel released by the Seattle Police Department headed by criminologist, James Alan Fox of Northwestern University, it was suggested Huff had been planning the shooting as early as February.
+He was identified sitting in his truck by employees of Studio Seven studying the patrons coming and going from events at the venue.
+Upon a review of his internet search history, it was revealed that he frequently searched for upcoming rave events.

 On the evening of March 24, 2006, a "Better Off Undead" event was held at the Capitol Hill Arts Center (CHAC), which reported a maximum attendance of 350 throughout the evening.
 By nearly all accounts, CHAC itself had ample security at the event, with more than 20 security personnel on duty.
 At the event, Kyle Huff was invited to attend an after-party at a private residence about a mile away.
 Sometime between 4:00 a.m. and 6:00 a.m. on March 25, Huff left the event to attend the after-party.

 A last-minute invitee, Huff did not personally know anyone at the after-party.
 He was quiet but spoke pleasantly with everyone as the after-party progressed.
 Nobody recalled him leaving, and there was no altercation or belligerent behavior exhibited by Huff.